 What is PrEP?

 HIV Pre-Exposure Prophylaxis (PrEP) is a once-a-day medication for people who do not have HIV, to reduce their risk of becoming infected with HIV.
-It is recommended that PrEP is taken every day to effectively reduce the risk.
 See our PrEP Fact Sheet for more detailed information.

 PrEP at Melbourne Sexual Health Centre